appfolio/abprof/README.md

 It may stop after only a few trials if the difference in speed is big enough.
 By default, it uses a P value of 0.05, which is (very roughly) a one in twenty chance of a false result.

+If you want a very low chance of a false positive, consider adjusting the P value downward, to more like 0.001 (0.1% chance) or 0.00001 (0.001% chance.)
+This may require a lot of time to run, especially if the two programs are of very similar speed, or have a lot of variability in the test results.

+    abprof --burnin=5 --max-trials=50 --pvalue 0.001 --iters-per-trial=1 examples/sleep.rb examples/for_loop_10k.rb

 ### How Many Times Faster?